krasen86/documentation/TrelloGuidelines.md

 - Component labels TBD

 ## Contribution
-Team members are assigned to the cards they are contributing in.
+Team members are assigned to the cards they are contributing to.

 ## Execution
 Cards are moved according to Kanban-style.
 The Trello board consists of the following categories:
+- Templates
 - Backlog
 - TO-DO in sprint
 - Doing